UAE says it wants Yemen peace deal but Houthis must leave Hodeidah

 U.N. envoy Martin Griffiths is visiting the southern city of Aden on Wednesday for talks with ousted President Abd-Rabbu Mansour Hadi in the exiled government’s temporary capital, after similar talks with the Houthis in Sanaa last week.

-The U.N. is seeking a breakthrough in the three-year-old conflict that has killed more than 10,000 and caused the world’s worst humanitarian crisis, with millions left facing starvation and disease.
+The U.N. is seeking a breakthrough in the three-year-old conflict that has killed more than 10,000 and caused the world’s most urgent humanitarian crisis, with millions facing starvation and disease.

 The Houthis control the capital and most populated areas.
 The alliance of Arab states led by the UAE and Saudi Arabia has been fighting since 2015 to restore Hadi’s government, and describes the Houthis as pawns of Iran, which the Houthis deny.